rnagarajan1/MSDSCaseStudy/Analysis/CaseStudy01.md

 ```

-## State that has the most bitter beer.
+## Oregon is the state that has the most bitter beer.

 ```r
 maxBitterRow<-head(beerBrewery[order(-beerBrewery$IBU),],1)